-We believe our business has a role in supporting healthy communities through the development and ranging of nutritious healthy products, and through creating programs and educational tools that help all consumers make healthy food choices.
+We understand our role in supporting healthy communities through the development and ranging of nutritious products, as well as the provision of useful information to assist people looking to make healthier food choices.

-Our IGA Family Program provides communities with access to a range of educational tools on how to live a healthier lifestyle, including recipes for healthy eating options.
-The program has been in existence for two years, with more than 20,000 families already registered and receiving materials to help live healthier lifestyles.
+Our IGA Family Program provides communities with access to a range of educational resources on how to live a healthier lifestyle, including nutritious recipes and lifestyle education.